Proactive intelligence

 Where I think this goes

 Give it a couple years and I think the best-run companies won't be the ones with the best analytics teams or the fanciest dashboards.
 They'll be the ones whose agents have the richest world model and the right amount of autonomy.
-The CEO job starts looking less like making decisions and more like tuning the system that makes them.
+The CEO job starts looking less like "make decisions" and more like "tune the system that makes them," which is a weird thing to say but I genuinely believe it.

-We went from "ask AI a question" to "give AI a task" to "AI just runs parts of your business."
-Most orgs aren't ready for that last one.
-But some are, and I'm really curious what happens when everyone else catches on.
+We went from "ask AI a question" to "give AI a task" to something that looks a lot like "AI just runs parts of your business."
+Most orgs aren't ready for that last step, and to be fair, the tooling isn't quite there either.
+But some teams are already doing it, and I find myself increasingly curious about what happens when the rest of the industry notices.